Packages

 3. Click the checkmark next to the version you want to restore and click Submit.

-To revert any configuration attribute to its default, select the Reset option from the gear menu in the Attributes section of the Properties window.
+To revert any configuration attribute to its default, select Reset from its options menu in the Attributes section of the Properties window.

 • Visual Overview shows the visual differences of the 3D rendering under different camera positions.
 It's the default view for packages with a 3D object (models, parts) as the root object, and it's currently only available for the root object.